 What to Look for in the Curriculum

-Whatever choice you make, be sure that the tools & technologies covered in the curriculum match your career goals.
+Whatever choice you make, be sure that the tools and technologies covered in the curriculum match your career goals.
 For instance:

-- If you’re going to be managing data & information systems, you’ll need to know about ERP applications (e.g. SAP and Oracle).
+- If you’re going to be managing data and information systems, you’ll most likely study ERP applications (e.g. SAP and Oracle).

 - If you’re going to be involved in business intelligence (BI), you might look for courses in data mining, data visualization, and advanced analytics.

-- If you’re interested in predictive & prescriptive roles, you should consider work in areas like machine learning (ML), statistical modeling, and forecasting methods.
+- If you’re interested in predictive and prescriptive roles, try working in areas like machine learning (ML), statistical modeling, and forecasting methods.

 You can get even more specific.
-For example, an auditing degree could include:
+For example, an auditing degree may include:

 - Audit automation techniques (continuous auditing & continuous monitoring)

-- Auditing analytics tools such as IDEA & ACL: GRC
+- Auditing analytics tools such as IDEA and ACL: GRC

 - Computer-assisted audit techniques (CAATs)